 INSTITUTIONAL BEST PRACTICES

-Context: With the advent of research-based pedagogical techniques and as a part of essential curriculum aspects, students are actively involved in research activities.
-However the majority of work is driven solely to fulfill the requirements for the degree.
-Therefore inception of the research journal “Research Era” was done with an idea to provide uniform platform for students to document their research work.
-This helps to expand the horizons of students beyond the curriculum.
+Context: With the increasing use of research-based teaching methods and as a fundamental part of the curriculum, students are actively participating in research activities.
+However, the majority of work is currently done primarily to meet degree requirements.
+Therefore, the research journal "Research Era" was established to provide a uniform platform for students to document their research work.
+This initiative aims to broaden the horizons of students beyond the standard curriculum.

-Practice: All of the departments are informed about the activity by the Principal and the research cell.
-Students are informed through their teachers about the publication of a Research journal by the college.
-Research papers written by the students are invited in a proper template format from all departments.
-Respective teachers guide students in the preparation of manuscripts in a proper format.
-Manuscripts received are peer reviewed and recommended for publication.
-The journal is published in the academic year and released by the Principal in the presence of staff members.
-This is an in-house publication.
-Soft copy of the journal is provided to respective teacher guides and students.
+Practice: All the departments have been informed about this initiative by the Principal and the research cell.
+Students have been notified about the college's research journal through their teachers.
+Research papers written by the students are invited in a specific template format from all departments.
+The respective teachers guide students in preparing their manuscripts in the proper format.
+The received manuscripts undergo peer review and are recommended for publication.
+The journal is published annually and is released by the Principal in the presence of staff members.
+It is an in-house publication, and a soft copy of the journal is provided to the respective teacher guides and students.

-Evidence of Success: The number of students participating in this activity is increasing.
-Students are eager to learn about patterns and rules for publication.
+Evidence of Success: The number of students participating in this activity is on the rise.
+Students are keen to learn about publication patterns and rules.

-Problems Encountered: Students are ready to work on the project but documentation of the project activity in the form of research paper is not considered seriously.
-Need to improve the writing and presentation skills of the students.
+Problems Encountered: While students are willing to work on the projects, the documentation of project activities in the form of research papers is not being taken seriously.
+There is a need to enhance the writing and presentation skills of the students.

-Resources Required: 1) Workshop or seminar, as well as guidance lectures, need to be arranged for students on how to write a research paper.
+Resources Required: 1) Workshops, seminars, and guidance lectures need to be organized for students on how to write a research paper.

 Research Era 2020-21